 This certificate program introduces students to core Christian Theology and selected Biblical Studies.
 The intent of this program is to provide students with a core of Biblical and Theological knowledge from which to further their own study.
-Students will also develop their skills in Biblical interpretation in order to continue the skills and disciplines they have developed after graduating from this program.
+Students

 While credits earned in this program are transferable to other programs, students should look at a Diploma or Degree program if they intend to pursue full time ministry.